Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 True annual return

 The XIRR of 22.4% is the correct answer.
-It accounts for the fact that early instalments earned returns for the full 3 years, while later instalments barely had time to compound at all.
+It accounts for the fact that early instalments earned more (since they were invested for longer) and later ones earned less (since they had less time).

-The real power of XIRR shows up when investments and withdrawals are irregular — SIPs with top-ups, partial redemptions, or additional lump sum investments mid-way.
+The real power of XIRR shows up when investments and withdrawals are irregular, SIPs with missed instalments, lump sum top-ups, or partial withdrawals at different points.

 The complex case: SIP + lump sum + partial withdrawal